IL-4 and IL-13 signaling contribute to perpetuating underlying Type 2 inflammation1-5

 Atopic dermatitis, or AD, is a chronic inflammatory skin disease that leads to dry, scaly, itchy skin and eczematous lesions.
 Moderate-to-severe AD is a potentially debilitating disease.
 The pathophysiology of AD is complex and multifactorial, involving immune and epidermal barrier components influenced by genetic and environmental factors.
 Patients with AD have a mix of lesional and nonlesional skin.

-Although normal-looking, nonlesional skin has persistent underlying inflammation due to activation of the immune system.
+Though normal looking, nonlesional skin has persistent underlying inflammation due to activation of the immune system.
 In patients with AD, there are 2 main converging pathophysiological features: increased skin inflammation coupled with abnormalities of epidermal barrier structures and function.

-Antigens are recognized by resident cells such as Langerhans cells and innate lymphoid Type 2 cells and are presented to T cells in the skin and in lymph nodes driving immune inflammatory response in AD.
-This results in the initiation of a Type 2 including Th2, immune response, such as IL-4, IL-13, and IL-31 release of chemokines.
-Cytokines that were historically known as Th2 cytokines, such as IL-4 and IL-13, are also produced by other cell types, including ILC2s, eosinophils, mast cells, basophils, and macrophages and are thus now known as Type 2 cytokines.
+Antigens are recognized by resident cells such as Langerhans cells and innate lymphoid type 2 cells and are presented to T cells in the skin and in lymph nodes driving immune inflammatory response in AD.
+This results in the initiation of a type 2, including Th2, immune response, such as IL-4, IL-13, and IL-31 release of chemokines.
+Cytokines that were historically known as Th2 cytokines, such as IL-4 and IL-13, are also produced by other cell types, including ILC2s, eosinophils, mast cells, basophils, and macrophages and are thus now known as type 2 cytokines.

-In the acute phase of lesion development there is an increase in T cells and continued release of the Type 2 cytokines IL-4 and IL-13, along with other cytokines and chemokines that promote inflammation.
-As the lesion progresses due to chronic disease, there is persistent Type 2, including Th2, signaling.
+In the acute phase of lesion development there is an increase in T cells and continued release of the type 2 cytokines IL-4 and IL-13, along with other cytokines and chemokines that promote inflammation.
+As the lesion progresses due to chronic disease, there is persistent type 2, including Th2, signaling.
 IL-4 and IL-13 are cytokines involved in the development of AD and play roles in the regulation of the immune response.
 IL-4 and IL-13 signal mainly through 2 receptor complexes.

 The Type I receptor, consisting of IL-4Rα and γ-chain subunits, only binds IL-4.
 The Type II receptor, consisting of IL-4Rα and IL-13Rα1 subunits, is the primary receptor for IL-13 but also binds IL-4.
-In AD, increased levels of IL-4 and IL-13 lead to amplified signaling of Type 2 cytokines and chemokines and activation of subsequent proinflammatory signaling pathways.
+In AD, increased levels of IL-4 and IL-13 lead to amplified signaling of type 2 cytokines and chemokines and activation of subsequent proinflammatory signaling pathways.

-Dupilumab is a human monoclonal antibody that binds specifically to the IL-4Rα subunit of the receptor complexes for IL-4 and IL-13, two Type 2 cytokines that play roles in the pathogenesis of AD.
+Dupilumab is a human monoclonal antibody that binds specifically to the IL-4Rα subunit of the receptor complexes for IL-4 and IL-13, two type 2 cytokines that play roles in the pathogenesis of AD.
 Dupilumab inhibits IL-4 signaling via the Type I receptor and both IL-4 and IL-13 signaling through the Type II receptor resulting in decreased IL-4 and IL-13 cytokine-induced responses, including the release of proinflammatory cytokines, chemokines, and IgE.